NavarMP/BCACode/README.md

 | Lenovo      |

 ---
+**Question 8: Supplier (PL/SQL)**
+Create table supplier(supcode,sname,city) Create table product (pcode,pname) Create table supl_product(supcode,pcode,qty)
+---

 **Question 9: Salary Report (PL/SQL)**
+Prepare a salary report of the employees showing the details such as: EmpNo, Name, Basic Pay, DA, Gross Salary, PF, Net Salary, Annual Salary and Tax For this purpose, create a table named SALARIES having the following structure.
+Field Name Type EmpNo Width Character Name 10 Character Basic 20 Numeric 6 Enter the records of at least 10 employees.
+Use the following information for calculating the details for the report: DA is fixed as the 40% of the basic pay.
+PF is fixed as 10% of the basic pay.
+Gross Salary is (Basic Pay + DA).
+Net Salary is (Gross Salary – PF)
+Annual Salary is (12 * Net Salary) Tax is calculated using the following rules: If annual salary is less than 100000, No Tax If annual salary is greater than 100000 but less than or equal to 150000, then the tax is 10% of the excess over 100000.
+If annual salary is greater than 150000 but less than or equal to 250000, then the tax is 20% of the excess over 150000.
+If annual salary is greater than 250000, then the tax is 30% of the excess over 250000.

 **Table Schema: emp_salary**
 | Field Name  | Data Type | Constraints |